mrthlinh/FIFA-World-Cup-Prediction/README.md

 # Project Description
 __Objective__:
-- Prediction of the winner of an international matches Prediction results are  "Win / Lose / Draw"
+- Prediction of the winner of an international matches Prediction results are  "Win / Lose / Draw" or "goal difference"
 - Apply the model to predict the result of FIFA world cup 2018.

 __Data__: Data are assembled from multiple sources, most of them are from Kaggle, others come from FIFA website / EA games.